support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Code of Hammurabi: the God Shamash Dictating His Laws to Hammurabi, King of Babylon, found at Susa, Iran by Mesopotamian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 bas relief · inscription · hieroglyphics · hammourabi · stele · babylonian · Louvre, Paris, France / Bridgeman Images